l4d/perf_boost/README.md

 3. Move the VPK file to the addons folder.

 *Note: Remove the -lv (low violence) launch command if being used.*
-*Note: Changing resolutions resets parts of the cfg and requires a restart.*
+*Note: Changing video settings or resolutions resets part of the cfg and requires restart.*
 *Note: It's recommended that you use the 'High Performance' power plan in Windows.*